sprice89/dwt-docs/getstarted/helloworld.md

 </script>
 ```

-## Step 4 (from version 16.1) Make sure the code works on mobile devices too
+## (from version 16.1) Make sure the code works on mobile devices too

 Change the function `AcquireImage()` like this